brainhack-school2023/Vejdani_project/README.md

 ### rs-fMRI with and without distortion correction
 For the last part of the project, the third dataset is employed, which consists of resting-state functional MRI (rs-fMRI) data and the unwrapped phase difference image. rs-fMRI allows us to investigate brain regions that exhibit correlated temporal activity, forming functional networks.
 In order to analyze these networks, various brain regions from a known atlas are selected, and their signal time series are compared to construct a matrix known as the connectivity matrix.
-A figure of this atlas can be seen.
+A figure of this atlas can be seen [here](https://behrouzvia.github.io/brianhack_html_files/atlas.html).